Andy4495/AY3891x/README.md

 See this [README][6] for details on finding and converting YM files for use with this sketch.

+**EX8 - Check Original or Clone**
+This example attempts to test if the PSG chip is an authentic AY-3-891x chip or a clone (the YM2149).
+It writes 31 to register 1 and immediatly reads back the value.
+If it reads back 31, then the chip is probably a clone.
+If it reads back 15, then it is probably an authentic AY-3-8910.
+Note, however, that this test makes use of undocumented internal register bits, and this method should not be considered to definitively authenticate whether a chip is actually what its label indicates.
+For further info, read [Tynemouth blog][21].

 ## Interrupts

 The library does not use any interrupts, but briefly disables interrupts during the write pulse to the chip.
 This is to ensure that the write signal time (`tDW`) is within the 10 us maximum spec.
 On a 16 MHz ATmega 328, interrupts are disabled for about 4.5 us during each register write.